mabdn/fprime-spaceposts/README.md

 Then, connect your F' flight software to the SpacePosts topology (see [Integration With An Existing F' Flight Software System](#integration-with-an-existing-f-flight-software-system)).
 If you do not have your own F' flight software, you can always use the `Ref` flight software example deployment provided by the F' framework.

 ## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
-* Link fprime
+Developed based on the NASA's [F' Flight Software Framework](https://github.com/nasa/fprime).

-* Purpose-built for the requirements of a satellite mission at the University of Georgia's [Small Satellite Research Laboratory](http://www.smallsat.uga.edu/) (SSRL)
+Purpose-built as a part of the [MEMESat-1](https://ieeexplore.ieee.org/document/10116009) satellite mission at the University of Georgia's [Small Satellite Research Laboratory](http://www.smallsat.uga.edu/) (SSRL).

 ## License